MooersLab/org-projects/README.md

 `org-projects` provides a streamlined way to add TODO items to project log files.
 It is mainly designed for projects organized with a 4-digit number prefix in the home directory (e.g., `~/1234projectName/`).

+### Assumptionsz;

+- The project directory starts with four digit code.
+- The writing log or project log filename is of the form `log####.org`.
+- A third level headline is above your todo list.
+The new todo is added at the bottom of the todo subtree.
+The head line has the tag `:appendtodos`.
+- Existing todos may or may be present.

-Key features:
+### Key features:

 - Quickly add TODOs to project-specific log files.
-- Eliminate the need for >90% of refiling.
+- Eliminates the need for >90% of refiling.
-- Simple project selection via minibuffer completion.
+- Simple project directory selection via minibuffer completion.
-- Works with your existing directory structure.
 - Does not rely on org-capture (avoids TODO placement issues).

 ## Installation